 - Winner of the User Experience category, 2018 Fast Company Innovation by Design Awards.

 - Winner of the Best Concept, 2018 IxDA Awards.

-- Winner of Best in Connecting Category, 2018 IxDA Awards.
+- Winner of the Best in Connecting Category, 2018 IxDA Awards.

 An assembly held for debate.
 A regular gathering of people having a common interest.